ScatterHQ/machinist/doc/introduction.rst

 Once again, transitions are completely enumerated in the definition of an explicit state machine.
 A single transition specifies that when a specific input is received while the state machine is in a specific state a specific output is produced and the state machine changes to a specific new state.
 A collection of transitions completely specifies how the state machine reacts to inputs and how its future behavior is changed by those inputs.
-In *ism software* it is conventional to define a constellation of flags to track the state of the program.
+In :abbr:`ism (implicit state machine)` software it is conventional to define a constellation of flags to track the state of the program.
 It is left up to the programmer to build and remember the cartesian product of these flags in their head.
 There are also usually illegal flag combinations which the program is never *supposed* to encounter.
 These are either left as traps to future programmers or the implementer must take the tedious steps of building guards against them arising.